New Vocations to the Diaconate

 Our office is available to assist you on your journey.
 Our contact information is as follows:

 Albany, New York 12203

-We are on the second floor of the west building.
+We are on the second floor of the south building.
 The receptionist wIll direct you when you sign-in.

 Deacon Frank Berning, D.Min.